geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

 5. The "official" name of all roles within Office 365 includes the complete spelling of the word "administrator"; whereas, in the Office 365 admin center, "administrator" is abbreviated to "admin" simply for display purposes.
-When using PowerShell to perform role-related commands in the following steps, you must spell out the entire word "administrator"; otherwise, the command will return an error indicating that it cannot find the role.
+When using PowerShell to perform role-related commands in the following steps, you must spell out the entire word "administrator".
+If you enter "admin" instead of "administrator", the command will return an error indicating that it cannot find the role.

 	To view all of the available roles in Office 365, enter the following command in the Windows PowerShell window and then press Enter: